 More recently, new Universities have been founded all over Greece as part of regional development policies.
 These new Institutions promote scientific fields and methods which have not been approached by Greek Higher Education before.
 The Ionian University (I.U.), established in Corfu in 1984 according to the above-mentioned policies, aims to contribute to the revival and cultivation of the local intellectual heritage, a heritage partly deriving from the cultural impact of the long-lasting European occupations.
 What is more, the Ionian University aspires to play a significant academic role as one of the Greek Higher Education Institutions through its educational, scientific and cultural activities.

-In the 30 years of its operation so far, the Ionian University developed rapidly, was staffed with young scholars and skilful professors, effectively solving the facility problem and taking initiatives in the cultural field.
+Since its establishment, the Ionian University has been developing rapidly, was staffed with young scholars and skilful professors, effectively solving the facility problem and taking initiatives in the cultural field.
 Professors and students enjoy the quality of life in the small island community, the quality of human relations, the opportunity for leisure activities, entertainment and recess in the cosmopolitan atmosphere of the island.
 The members of the academic staff communicate with their students on a daily basis, monitoring the course of their progress, whereas at the same time they have the opportunity to contribute to the existing and new cultural activities in cooperation with local institutions.

-From the December 2015, Rector of the Ionian University is the Professor of the Department of Informatics Vassilios Chrissikopoulos.
+From the September 2020, Rector of the Ionian University is the Professor of the Department of Audio and Visual Arts Andreas Floros.

 The Rectorate offices are housed in the historic building that used to be the premises of the first Greek University, the Ionian Academy (1 Kapodistriou & Akadimias str., 49100 Corfu).

-The Ionian University consists of the following six Departments (year of establishment in brackets):
+The Ionian University consists of the following Departments (year of establishment in brackets):

 Department of History (1985)